MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

    ![The 'Enable advanced rendering instrumentation' checkbox in the Performance tool](./selector-stats-images/enable-feature.png)

-1. Click **Record** and run the scenario that you want to improve for your website or app.
+1. Click **Record**, and then run the scenario that you want to improve for your website or app.

 1. Click **Stop**.